University Catalog 2024-2025

 MKTG 7280 Data and Analysis for Marketing Decisions (3)

-This course provides students with statistical and computational skills that are critical for business research and analytics, using real-world data from marketing applications.
+This course provides students with statistical and computational skills that are critical for business research and analytics, using real world data from marketing applications.
 Through lectures, hands-on exercises, and cases, the course equips students with data analysis tools so they can take advantage of firm and consumer data by extracting meaningful information from them for decision making.
-The course covers statistical skills including regression, cluster analysis, choice models, and machine learning models as well as computational skills using statistical programming software R. Specific applications include topics such as customer lifetime value, pricing, conjoint analysis, market segmentation, targeting, experiments, and mobile marketing.
-The course also covers potential pitfalls that managers may fall into when implementing marketing analytics, such as governance structure alignment, data privacy issues, and intrusive targeting.
+The course covers statistical skills including regression, cluster analysis, and choice models, as well as computational skills using statistical programming software.
+Specific applications include topics such as pricing, conjoint analysis, market segmentation, targeting, experiments, and mobile marketing.

 MKTG 7290 Strategic Brand Management (3)

-This course teaches students how to create a strategic marketing plan that identifies the strongest paths to sustained growth for a brand.
-Students will learn to build and sustain strong brands thorough a deep understanding of customer value creation, market analysis, the positioning of new products and services, and the formation of integrated marketing plans with metrics to monitor performance.
-The course will combine quantitative and qualitative analyses to support brand growth decisions.
-Students will work on projects and make strategic decisions about designing and implementing brand strategy.
-The course will also address how to intentionally manage the environmental implications of growth, the responsibility of brands for promoting equity and diversity, and how to build authentic brand-community relationships.
+This course teaches students how to create a strategic marketing plan.
+Students will learn to develop a thorough understanding of customers, analyze markets, develop brands, position new products and services, and create integrated marketing plans with metrics to monitor performance.
+The course will combine quantitative and qualitative analyses to support marketing decisions.
+Students will work on projects and make tactical decisions about designing and implementing an effective marketing strategy.
+The course provides the opportunity to apply marketing knowledge and strategy in a tangible and meaningful way by participating with a corporate partner.
+In addition, it exposes students to processes that facilitate the building of strategic marketing plans.

 MKTG 7980 Independent Study (1-3)